Flux Removers

 When should I clean off no-clean flux?

-If it is fully activated (brought up to solder temperature), it should not leave any ionic residue behind.
+If it is not fully activated (brought up to solder temperature), you should not leave any ionic residue behind.
 You might have to clean if...

 1. Flux is being used so liberally that it all isn’t being heated along with the solder.